 Check this site out http://NapiliSunset.com/ for great rates and located right on the Napili Bay Beach, check out their LiveCam and Surf is pumping today, Feb.
 6th :)

 Or call this friend of mine who has a great Condo right in Lahaina: Gerry Clark 808-661-0320 and tell him Benjamin Barreras referred you and he should give you a Kama'aina (Local) rate....Lots of Hiking, Surfing, Windsurfing, Best Beaches in Hawaii.
-Most Brazilian's, Euro's, Australisian, South America's live on Maui's North Shore...I hope this helps, but any Island in Hawaii is a good place to visit...Maui no ka oi B-) almost 8 years ago
+Most Brazilian's, Euro's, Australisian, South America's live on Maui's North Shore...I hope this helps, but any Island in Hawaii is a good place to visit...Maui no ka oi B-) over 8 years ago

 I love the North Shore of Kauai...stunningly beautiful and less touristy than other parts of the state.
 To find the least expensive place (nothing is cheap as the first answer states!), go to www.vrbo.com...much less expensive than a hotel.
 I have stayed in small studios in beautiful settings for about $700/week.
-Aloha! almost 8 years agoAnswered by Janet E. Dore via Travellr.com
+Aloha! over 8 years agoAnswered by Janet E. Dore via Travellr.com